 If partial or full-thickness burns are > 10% TBSA, give IV lactated Ringer's solution at an initial rate guided by the Parkland formula (4 mL/kg × %TBSA burned during the first 24 hours after the burn) and adjusted based on hourly urine output.

 For eschars that are circumferential or constricting, consider escharotomy.

 Supportive measures include adequate analgesia and, if burns are > 20% TBSA, early nutritional support.

-Strongly consider hospitalization if burns involve the hands, feet, or perineum (partial-thickness or deeper); are> 5% TBSA (partial-thickness or deeper); are > 1% TBSA (full-thickness); or if patients are> 60 or < 2 yr or are unlikely to fully adhere to home care measures.
+Strongly consider burn center consultation if burns involve the hands, feet, or perineum (partial-thickness or deeper); are> 5% TBSA (partial-thickness or deeper); are > 1% TBSA (full-thickness); or if patients are> 60 years or < 2 years of age or are unlikely to fully adhere to home care measures.

 Treat surgically if an eschar is present, compartmental pressure is > 30 mm Hg, or, usually, if burns are full or deep partial-thickness.

 For infections, apply topical antimicrobials (for prevention); routinely inspect burns (for early diagnosis of complications); and use systemic antibiotics, change topical treatment as needed, and occasionally excise the infected area (for treatment).